simonjanssen/flow-like/README.md

          <source width="1280" srcset="./assets/preview.png" media="(prefers-color-scheme: dark)">
          <img width=1280 src="./assets/preview-light.png" alt="Icon">
 </picture>

+### 💕 Getting Started
+Check our [Docs](https://docs.flow-like.com)!
+This includes detailed installation guides, configuration options, and usage examples to help you get the most out of Flow-Like.

 ### ❌ The Problem
 Enterprise IT systems are becoming the foundation of modern businesses, tasked with delivering secure, scalable, and flexible solutions.
 Yet, these systems face mounting challenges: